Title Report

 Bonds: Bonds or assessments, if any, levied at the inception of construction of improvements such as streets, gutters, sidewalks, etc.

-CC&Rs: Covenants, conditions and restrictions are limitations sometimes put on the use and enjoyment of real property, such as limiting the property to a single family or to a one-story dwelling.
+CC&Rs: Covenants, conditions, and restrictions are limitations placed on the use and enjoyment of real property, such as limiting the property to a single-family or one-story dwelling.

-Easements: An easement is a right of use in favor of others in the land for specific purposes such as public utilities, roads, or ingress and egress.
+Easements: An easement is a right of use in favor of others over land for specific purposes, such as public utilities, roads, or ingress and egress.

 Assignment: An assignment of the beneficial interest under the deed of trust from one beneficiary to another.